waikato-datamining/applied-deep-learning/docs/image_classification/mmclassification.md

 /mmclassification/configs
 ```

-Using the `mmseg_config` command, we can expand and dump one of these configurations for our
+Using the `mmcls_config` command, we can expand and dump one of these configurations for our
 own purposes:

 CPU: